-The date for the Discord IPO has not yet been announced, but it looks likely that a listing on either the NYSE or Nasdaq could happen in early 2022.
-The valuation of the company post listing is hard to ascertain, but it could be well north of its most recent $15 billion valuation once the company has completed its IPO.
+The date for the Discord IPO has not yet been announced, but it looks likely that a listing on either the NYSE or Nasdaq could happen in H2 2022 or early 2023.
+The valuation of the company post listing is hard to ascertain, but it could be well north of its most recent $15 billion valuation.

 Recently, Discord has added former Netflix executive Leslie Kilgore and Block (formerly Square) CFO Amirta Ahuja to its board.
 Both have experience in public companies, which investors are taking as a sign of an impending listing.

 Want to trade more IPOs?
 Visit our IPO trading page.